8 Silent Signs Stress Is Making You Sick

 “Stress triggers the release of the hormone cortisol, which impairs your body’s ability to process blood sugar and changes the way you metabolize fat, protein, and carbs, which can lead to weight gain or loss,” says Shanna Levine, MD, a primary care physician and clinical instructor of medicine at Icahn School of Medicine at Mount Sinai in New York City.
 Stress can also cause people to engage in unhealthy behaviors like overeating or undereating.

 WHAT TO DO: Snack on nuts.
 The protein will help if you’re undereating, and the fiber will fill you up if you’ve been bingeing.
-Here are some more healthy ways to de-stress with food.
+You might also try one of the 14 foods that reduce stress.

 You keep getting headaches